truenas/middleware/src/gui/documentation/adding_a_viewer.md

 In this class, we just need a single public method connected to the Middleware Client with a callback to the ServicesActionCreators (which also don't exist yet).

 Looking at the middleware debugger, we can see that the right call is `service.query`.
 Later, we can expect this to be pluralized to match everything else.
+>*Maybe add more about activating the debug mode?*

 Our Middleware Utility Class looks something like this: